 Two updates of this Plan will be undertaken: an initial review in late 2020 at the end of the “short term” time frame, and a second in late 2023 at the end of the “medium term” time frame.
 Community engagement opportunities will be offer during these plan updates.

 Full implementation of the Plan is estimated at $357 million (2018) in new one-time capital (includes $51 million in self-funded capital) and $26 million in new annual operating funding.
 These funds will cover the costs to design, develop and operating all the facilities, infrastructure, parks, programs and services within the Plan.

-Learn about some of our most recent projects:
+Learn about some of past projects:

 - Clayton Community Centre – A new centre with recreation, arts and library spaces

 - Museum of Surrey – A facility expansion with new galleries, workshops and program spaces

 - Cloverdale Athletic Park – Park improvements: new turf field and field house